rajivkr8207/express-templates/README.md

 1 .Clone the repository to your local machine:

     git clone <repository-url>
-Navigate into the project directory:
+2.Navigate into the project directory:

     cd <project-directory>

-2.Install dependencies using npm:
+3.Install dependencies using npm:

     npm install